pemsley/coot/blog/_posts/2020-10-20-Coot-Cryo-EM-basics.md

 date: Tue 20 Oct 16:40:39 BST 2020
 ---
 <div style="text-align: right"> By Ana Casa&ntilde;al &amp; Paul Emsley</div>
-This tutorial is designed for 0.9.1
+This tutorial is designed for 0.9.1 or later

 1: Start
 --------